 Proper hiking shoes/boots: Choosing the best footwear for hiking is essential for a positive experience.

-The type of footwear you choose really comes down to personal preference.
+The type of footwear you choose comes down to personal preference.

 We own both hiking boots and shoes specific for hiking and what we wear depends on the climate and terrain.

-There is no wrong choice as long as you get a pair that fits properly and is able to withstand the elements you will put them through.
+There is no wrong choice as long as you get a pair that fits properly and can withstand the elements you will put them through.

-Insect repellent: When you’re hiking you’re exposed to the elements, which includes insects.
+Insect repellent: When you’re hiking, you’re exposed to the elements, which include insects.